sanghis96/ProgrammingCentre/README.md

 It includes my all solutions which I have solved

-competativeProgramming contains the solution of Problem statements given by different Websites - Hackerrank, HackerEarth, LeetCode
+competativeProgramming contains the solution of Problem statements given by different Websites - Hackerrank, HackerEarth, Codechef, LeetCode

 java folder contains the java codes I have solved for practice or as an assignements.